MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds.md

 >
 > * Starting August 29, 2022, you will no longer be able to add ad customizers for expanded text ads.
 We strongly encourage you to use responsive search ads from now on.
 > * Existing expanded text ads will continue to serve, and you’ll still be able to view reports on their performance.
 > * You'll be able to pause, enable, or remove your expanded text ads.
+Otherwise, attempts to add ad customizers for expanded text ads will result in a `CustomerNotEligibleForAdCustomizersFeed` error.
 > * [Learn more about this change](https://about.ads.microsoft.com/blog/post/april-2022/deadline-for-migration-to-responsive-search-ads-extended-to-august-29-2022).